 Be mindful of love and respect

 During tough conversations it’s helpful to focus on your affection and respect for your partner.
 Recall fond memories and remember the ways your partner has demonstrated their love.
-How they support you and make you laugh.
-Think about how the joy you bring each other is more important than this conflict and working through this together will lead to more of those.
+Think about how they support you and make you laugh.
+Consider how the joy you bring each other is more important than this conflict and working through this together will lead to more of those.

 Slow down and breathe